AedynSimon/AIImageGenerator/README.md

 # AI Image Generator

-This is the repository where I will store all of the code for the AI Image Generator
+This is the repository where I will store all of the code for the AI Image Generator.